TheOdinProject/curriculum/getting_hired/preparing_for_job_search/professional_networking.md

 ### Maintain Your Network

-Your social network is a dynamic and organic entity.
+Your professional network is a dynamic and organic entity.
 Much like a garden, it will take some maintenance and attention to keep it in shape.
 You can do this by asking and answering questions in online communities, sending messages to your connections, and attending in-person events or scheduling periodic coffee-chats with your closest connections.
 Ideally, this does not feel like a chore.
 Rather, it’s something you naturally do because you enjoy it and get value from the interactions.

-There is so much more to building a social network, but this lesson should give you a good start.
+There is so much more to building a professional network, but this lesson should give you a good start.
 Remember, it will take time, so start early and be genuine.
 Good luck!

 ### Additional Resources